apache/cloudstack-documentation/source/adminguide/networking/static_nat.rst

 If port forwarding rules are already in effect for an IP address, you cannot enable static NAT to that IP.

-If a guest VM is part of more than one network, static NAT rules will function only if they are defined on the default network.
+If a Guest Instance is part of more than one network, static NAT rules will function only if they are defined on the default network.

 #.
 Log in to the CloudStack UI as an administrator or end user.